BeanMeUp/RTMP-Playlist/README.md

 ## Configuring Liquidsoap

 There are several different ways you can configure your Liquidsoap file.
 In this README I am going to show you 2 examples.
 I will also include these examples in the repo along with others.
-On your server, create a new file called `liquidsoap.liq` and use one of the configurations below, or in the repo
+On your server, create a new file called `liquidsoap.liq` and use one of the configurations below, or in the repo.
+Make sure you chmod it 777 and also make it exectutable.

 ### Facebook Live Configuration